pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

 Use the fields in the *General* tab to identify the server:

-* Use the *Name* field to add a descriptive name for the server; the name specified will be displayed in the *Browser* tree control.
+* Use the *Name* field to add a descriptive name for the server; the name specified will be displayed in the *Object Explorer*.

-* Use the drop-down list box in the *Server group* field to select the parent node for the server; the server will be displayed in the *Browser* tree control within the specified group.
+* Use the drop-down list box in the *Server group* field to select the parent node for the server; the server will be displayed in the *Object Explorer* control within the specified group.

 * Use the color-picker in the *Background* field to specify the background